JuliaAI/MLJ.jl/docs/src/learning_networks.md

 In fact, this is precisely how the `tranform` method is internally overloaded to work, when called with a node argument (to return a node instead of data).
-That is, internally there exists code that amounts to the defintion
+That is, internally there exists code that amounts to the definition

 ```julia
 transform(mach, X::AbstractNode) = node(transform, mach, X)